mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Accessing Publicly Available but Obscure Data Over Comms: Average (8+) Electronic (comms) check (1D x 10 minutes, EDU). _Bouncing a Signal off Orbiting Satellite to Hide Your_ Transmitter: Difficult (10+) Electronics (comms) check (1D x 10 minutes, INT).
 Jamming a Comms System: Opposed Electronics
 (comms) check (1D minutes, INT).
 Difficult (10+) for radio, Very Difficult (12+) for laser and Formidable (14+) for masers.
 A Traveller using a comms system with a higher Technology Level than their opponent gains DM+1 for every TL of difference.
 •  Computers: Using and controlling computer systems and similar electronics and electrics.
 Accessing Publicly Available Data: Easy (4+) Electronics (computers) check (1D minutes, INT or EDU).
-Activating a Computer Program on a Ship’s Computer: Routine (6+) Electronics (computers) check (1D x 10 seconds, INT or EDU).
+Activating a Computer Program on a Ship's Computer: Routine (6+) Electronics (computers) check (1D x 10 seconds, INT or EDU).
 Searching a Corporate Database for Evidence of Illegal Activity: Difficult (10+) Electronics
 (computers) check (1D hours, INT).
 Hacking into a Secure Computer Network: Formidable (14+) Electronics (computers) check (1D x 10 hours, INT).
 Hacking is aided by Intrusion programs and made more difficult by Security programs.
 The Effect determines the amount of data retrieved; failure means the targeted system may be able to trace the hacking attempt.
 •  **Remote Ops:** Using telepresence to remotely control drones, missiles, robots and other devices.
 Using a Mining Drone to Excavate an Asteroid: Routine (6+) Electronics (remote ops) check (1D hours, DEX).